 - Click Delete thread.

 Users can only delete issues that they created.
-Label rejections cannot be deleted.
+Label rejections cannot be deleted, only resolved.

 - Open the Issues pane by clicking the Issues icon.